 Finnair Plus points purchases are processed by points.com, meaning they don’t count as an airfare purchase for the purposes of credit card spending.
 Therefore I’d recommend using a card on which you’re trying to reach minimum spending, or otherwise, a credit card that maximizes your return on everyday spending.

-In this case the best option is the Capital One Venture Rewards Credit Card (review) or Capital One Venture X Rewards Credit Card (review), which offer 2x miles and have no foreign transaction fees.
-Usually the Chase Freedom Unlimited® (review) or Citi® Double Cash Card (review) would also be good options for maximizing everyday spending, but the cards have foreign transaction fees, so wouldn’t be a good option in this case.
+In this case the best option is the Capital One Venture Rewards Credit Card (review) (Rates & Fees) or Capital One Venture X Rewards Credit Card (review) (Rates & Fees), which offer 2x miles and have no foreign transaction fees.

 Is buying Finnair Plus points worth it?

-Finnair Plus points can be used for upgrades from economy to business class, which is a good use of points, given the limited fare class restrictions.
-The cost of upgrades ranges from 7,500 points to 50,000 points one-way, depending on how far you’re flying.
+As far as the current value of the program goes, Finnair Plus points can be used for upgrades from economy to business class, which is a good use of points, given the limited fare class restrictions.
+The cost of upgrades ranges from 10,000 points to 60,000 points one-way, depending on how far you’re flying.

 If you’re in a situation where you have a paid economy ticket on Finnair, buying points in order to upgrade could be an exceptional value.

-If you want to outright redeem for an award ticket on Finnair, the Finnair Plus program also has pretty good award pricing, with no fuel surcharges.
-For example, a one-way transatlantic flight will cost you 80,000 points.
+If you want to outright redeem for an award ticket on Finnair, the Finnair Plus program also has reasonable award pricing, especially when you consider the acquisition cost of points.
+For example, a one-way transatlantic flight will cost you 95,000 points.

-At an acquisition cost of 0.9 cents per point, that’s like paying ~$720 for a one-way transatlantic business class ticket, which is awesome.
+At an acquisition cost of 0.69 cents per point, that’s like paying ~$650 for a one-way transatlantic business class ticket (not including surcharges), which is awesome.
 The catch is that Finnair is fairly stingy when it comes to award availability, so you’ll want to make sure you take a close look at award availability prior to making any purchases, so you know what you’re getting yourself into.

 You can also redeem for partner airline flights, including on other oneworld airlines, though in general that’s not going to be a great value.
-Finnair has different award charts for different partners.
+Hopefully that improves when Finnair Plus adopts Avios as its rewards currency.

 Finnair Plus has launched a promotion on purchased points, which could potentially represent a good deal.
-The program is offering up to a 30% discount on purchased points, allowing members to acquire points for 0.9 cents each.
+The program is offering up to a 100% bonus when buying points, allowing members to acquire points for 0.69 cents each.